Unwanted barking can be a problem.

 For a dog to bark is quite natural and we should not seek to eliminate all barking.
 However, barking can be a nuisance to yourself and to your neighbours, although it is a problem which can be overcome.

 Excessive barking is often related to an insecure dog who is attention seeking, so firstly we must ask ourselves – “Is there anything I can do to put my dog at ease, and give it the attention it needs?”
 This is a subject on which many books have been written, and animal behaviourists thrive.
 The best advice is to use common sense, check that your dog is not over-dominant, and train it with love.
-A few books which you may feel will help you in this are shown below.

 Perhaps our natural reaction to recurrent barking is to shout at the dog until it stops.
 This is something that most of us have done, and whilst it can bring short term results it seldom solves the problem and can even aggravate it by teaching the dog that loud is good!